Trade Nation Review

 Apple iOS App | Yes |

-Trade Nation's web platform is overly simplified – so much so, that it often feels as though there are significant gaps in its offering.
-Bringing in research that already exists in the client portal and mobile app will help to elevate Trade Nation’s web platform closer to the level of industry leaders such as Saxo Bank, IG, and CMC Markets.
+Trade Nation's TN Trader web platform is overly simplified – so much so, that it often feels as though there are significant gaps in its offering, despite standing out for its ease of use and minimalistic design.
+The addition of news headlines from Dow Jones has helped elevate Trade Nation’s web platform, though it still trails behind industry leaders such as Saxo, IG, and CMC Markets in this category.

-Platforms overview: Trade Nation offers a web trading platform that is supported by the latest modern browsers.
-I found that the platform has simple steps for carrying out core actions like setting an alert, adding a symbol to your favorites, opening a chart, or placing an order.
+Platforms overview: The TN Trader web platform is supported by the latest modern browsers and has simple steps for carrying out core actions like setting an alert, adding a symbol to your favorites, opening a chart, or placing an order.
+Trade Nation also offers MetaTrader 4 (MT4) and the increasingly popular TradingView platform.

-The features I liked most in Trade Nation’s web platform were the pre-defined watchlists found in the market explorer, and the ability to create multiple custom watchlists.
+The features I liked most in Trade Nation’s web platform were the pre-defined watchlists found in the market explorer, and the ability to create multiple custom watchlist.
+On the other hand, the lack of an economic calendar in the TN Trader web platform leaves a gap in its offering.

-Charting: Charting in the Trade Nation web platform is powered by ChartIQ, a popular provider of charting software within the online brokerage industry.
-With 35 drawing tools and 95 indicators, Trade Nation’s web charts have rich technical analysis capabilities – similar to TradingView charts.
+Charting: Charting in the TN Trader web platform is powered by ChartIQ, a popular provider of charting software within the online brokerage industry.
+With 35 drawing tools and 115 indicators, Trade Nation’s web charts have rich technical analysis capabilities – similar to TradingView charts.
+The biggest drawback is that even though you can trade from the charts on TN Trader using the small deal ticket in the corner, you cannot drag-to-modify orders on the chart, a small but important distinction for active traders.
+That said, charts have continued to improve year over year, which is a step in the right direction.

-Trading tools: Research and news headlines are absent in terms of in-house content or third-party articles beyond the curated Tweets available within the Smart News module.
-And while there is a lot of real estate left on the platform where I was expecting to find more trading tools, I was pleased to find trading signals powered by Acuity Trading, which can be easily copied and are nicely integrated under the signals tab for live account holders.
+Trading tools: Research and news headlines are absent in terms of in-house content or third-party articles beyond the curated news headlines from Dow Jones Newswire.
+Though there’s still a lot of unused space where I anticipated more tools, I was glad to see Acuity Trading signals, which are easy to copy and well-integrated for live account users.

 Guaranteed stop-loss: Trade Nation offers several order types, including a guaranteed stop-loss.
 At 3 pips, the price to add a guaranteed stop-loss order is expensive, compared to CMC Markets or IG.
 That said, pricing is competitive on Trade Nation’s fixed spread offering.